costrouc/pysrim/docs/installation.rst

 Once you have wine installed run the `installer script <https://gitlab.com/costrouc/pysrim/raw/master/install.sh>`_ ``install.sh``.

 Click extract and then done.
+The installed version should be SRIM 2013.
+To check for this see that an executable ``TRIM.exe`` is in the directory.

 Windows
 -------

 A collegue of mine has gotten it to work easily on Windows but I myself have no experience.
 Just download the executable at [srim.org](http://srim.org/).
 Next you will extract the SRIM files into a directory on your windows machine.
 Note the directory of installation as it will be needed from `trim.run()`.
+Make sure that your installed version is SRIM 2013.
+To check for this see that an executable ``TRIM.exe`` is in the directory.